← Back to Guides

 Common Mistakes to Avoid

-- Copying a generic template without tailoring it — an assessment must reflect your workplace, your products, and your tasks.
-Our COSHH risk assessment example shows what a properly tailored assessment looks like.
+• Copying a generic template without tailoring it — an assessment must reflect your workplace, your products, and your tasks.
+A properly tailored assessment addresses your specific substances, quantities, and work processes.

 Word and PDF templates get the job done, but they come with real headaches for growing teams:

-COSHHmate solves all of these problems.
-It gives you a guided assessment builder, an automatic chemical register, review-date reminders, and instant PDF export — all for a flat monthly fee with no per-user charges.
-If you are tired of wrestling with Word templates, it is worth a look.
+COSHHmate is being built to solve all of these problems.
+It will give you a guided assessment builder, an automatic chemical register, review-date reminders, and instant PDF export — all for a flat monthly fee with no per-user charges.
+If you are tired of wrestling with Word templates, it will be worth a look.

-If you want to start with a simple paper-based approach, you can download the HSE's example COSHH assessment form from hse.gov.uk.
-Fill it in using the step-by-step guide above, and make sure you review it at least once a year.
+If you want to start with a simple paper-based approach, the HSE publishes example COSHH assessment forms at hse.gov.uk.
+Fill one in using the step-by-step guide above, and make sure you review it at least once a year.

-When you are ready to upgrade to something faster and more reliable, create a free COSHHmate account and complete your first digital assessment in minutes.
+When you are ready to upgrade to something faster and more reliable, join the COSHHmate waitlist — we are building a digital COSHH assessment tool designed for UK small businesses.